Danish Social Liberal Party: 2001–present

 At the subsequent 2011 general elections, the party support rose to 9.5% and regained eight seats to resume a total of 17.
 Together with the Social Democrats and the Socialist People's Party, they formed a three-way government coalition.
 On 31 August 2014, Prime Minister Helle Thorning-Schmidt nominated Margrethe Vestager as Denmark's EU Commissioner, resulting in her resignation as party leader.
 The party's parliamentary group subsequently elected Morten Østergaard as new leader.

-At the 2015 general elections, the party lost nine out of 17 seats and was reduced to 4.6%.
-The party lost a share of its voters to the newly formed The Alternative, a Green political party formed by former member of the party Uffe Elbæk.
+At the 2015 general elections, the party polled only 4.6% and lost nine of its 17 seats.
+Some of its voters had turned to the newly formed The Alternative, a Green political party founded by Uffe Elbæk, a former Social Liberal.

-At the 2019 general elections, the party rose to 8.6% of the vote, doubling its number of seats to 16. Østergaard stated that he would support a government led by the Social Democrats only if changes would be made to the previous government's strict immigration policies.

-On 7 October 2020, Morten Østergaard stepped down as leader of the party following allegations of sexual harassment from within the party.
-Sofie Carsten Nielsen was elected new leader the same day.
+At the 2019 general elections, the party rose to 8.6% of the vote, doubling its number of seats to 16. Østergaard stated that he would support a government led by the Social Democrats only if changes were made to the previous government's strict immigration policies.
+On 7 October 2020, Morten Østergaard stepped down as leader of the Social Liberals following allegations from within the party of sexual harassment.
+Sofie Carsten Nielsen was elected as the new leader on the same day.